MicrosoftDocs/learn/learn-pr/azure/intro-to-java-azure/includes/3-app-types.md

 ## Monolithic applications

 A monolithic application is  an *All in One* solution that still fits for many projects.
 A Monolithic application is a good start for prototyping and startups.
 It's simple to develop, easy to debug and to test, and simple to deploy.
-They bring little cross-cutting concerns such as logging, caching, or monitoring.

 Traditionally your monolithic applications run on application servers and scale the entire application as a whole.